goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 }
 ```
 - Inside of formProps object, we have keys of input and meta.
-  - input property has actual field name of title.
+  - input property has actual `Field` name of title.
   - So the object is meant to essentially be customizing the input.
   - Inside of input properties, we can find many familiar looking callback handlers including `onChange` and `value` props.
   - So our job is take that onChange handler and wire up into input element, take the value prop and hook it up to the input element as well.
-- So essentially we are supposed to take this formProps, take the input property out of it and hook up the relevant properties to the text input.
+- So essentially we are supposed to take these formProps, take the input property out of it and hook up the relevant properties to the text input.
 ```js
 renderInput(formProps) {
     return (